-In any Fiscal Year following a year in which the State has made a transfer into the Public School System Stabilization Account (the "PSSSA") and all other applicable conditions have been satisfied, the combined unassigned and assigned ending fund balance in any budget adopted or revised by a school district may not be (i) more than two times the amount of the minimum recommended reserve specified under the Education Code for school districts with an ADA of less than 400,000 or (ii) more than three times the amount of the minimum recommended reserve specified under the Education Code for school districts with an ADA of less than 400,000 or (ii) more than three times the amount of the minimum recommended reserve specified under the Education Code for school districts with an ADA of 400,000 or greater.
+In any Fiscal Year following a year in which the State has made a transfer into the Public School System Stabilization Account (the "PSSA") and all other applicable conditions have been satisfied, the combined unassigned and assigned ending fund balance in any budget adopted or revised by a school district may not be (i) more than two times the amount of the minimum recommended reserve specified under the Education Code for school districts with an ADA of less than 400,000 or (ii) more than three times the amount of the minimum recommended reserve specified under the Education Code for school districts with an ADA of 400,000 or greater.
 Further, a county superintendent of schools may grant a school district a waiver from this limitation on reserves for up to two consecutive Fiscal Years within a three-year period if certain extraordinary fiscal circumstances exist.

-Each of the Participants is required to maintain a reserve for economic uncertainty in an amount equal to 3% of its general fund expenditures and other financing uses.
+The Participant is required to maintain a reserve for economic uncertainty in an amount equal to 3% of its general fund expenditures and other financing uses.